sthiede/Comparative_Genomics/docs/source/day1_morning.md

 You can visualize and assess the quality of data by opening html report in a local browser.

->v.
+>iv.
 Exit your cluster node so you don’t waste cluster resources and $$$!

->vi.
+>v.
 Download the FastQC report to your home computer to examine

 ```
 sftp username@flux-login.arc-ts.umich.edu